YueLiPicasso/intro_ocaml/monadic_reify/test/README.md

                | Var _ as v' -> v'
                | Value t -> Value (fmap r t))))
 ```
-However, although the second version is acceptable for the compiler, at runtime calling this reifier would trigger an infinite loop that overflows the stack.
+However, although the second version is acceptable for the compiler, at runtime calling this reifier would always trigger an infinite loop that overflows the stack, even when the value to be reified is _not_ cyclic.
+This is because the evaluation of `reify()` depends on a cyclic evaluation of `reify()` itself, and `reify()` must be evaluated before it is `Reifier.apply`ed due to the call-by-value rule of OCaml.
+In consequence, this reifier dies in a loop before it ever meets the value to be reified.
 We may ask: "I remember that a reifier usually takes an `env` as the first argument, can we just write
 ```ocaml
 (* Opnest.reify, version 3 *)